Vacation and Scheduling Vacation

 Part-time employees receive pro-rated vacation time based on their regular work schedule.

 If an employee is hired, or returning to work from an unpaid leave, on or before the fifteenth (15th) day of the month, the employee will receive vacation credit for the month.
-If an employee is terminating, or going out on unpaid leave, on or after the fifteenth day of the month, the employee will receive vacation credit for the month.
-Upon completion of the trial period, employees receive vacation accrual retroactive to their first day of employment.
-Vacation time may be utilized only after the employee has completed ninety (90) days at the University.
+If an employee is terminating, or going out on unpaid leave, after the fifteenth day of the month, the employee will receive vacation credit for the month.

 Vacation does not accrue during an unpaid leave of absence.
 Please consult your human resource business partner for additional information.